joyson0914/digital_clock/README.md

 2023F CPE 487 Final Project

 ![image](https://github.com/joyson0914/digital_clock/assets/98338109/7173f01f-6825-46a1-9d41-fa810fb4c75c)

 ## Expected Behavior
-Our project should work like a digital clock.
-Step 5 describes the expected behavior in details.
+Our project should work like a digital clock, and step 5 describes the expected behavior in details.
-More description of each module file can find [here](https://docs.google.com/presentation/d/1Twheq1lgFcUo3BrJrmfB6H9J4KeR7IdhTZJlQCEA3-M/edit?usp=sharing)
+More description of each module file can be found [here](https://docs.google.com/presentation/d/1Twheq1lgFcUo3BrJrmfB6H9J4KeR7IdhTZJlQCEA3-M/edit?usp=sharing)

 ## 1. Create a new RTL project pong in Vivado Quick Start